samsquire/ideas4/README.md

 How to avoid the overhead of thread context switching?

+We can coordinate busy waits so that when the system is busy, busy waits are used but when the systems capacity is low, we use Thread.yield()

 Can be combined with event sourcing and CQRS and scaling upwards endlessly and temporal event playback.

 # Generating ideas